saezlab/CNORode/README.md

 ##### 4. Bootstrap

-This feature allows to derive confidence intervals (and distribution) of the estimated parameters by performing the oprimisation multiple times with random sampling (with replacement) of the experimental data used for optimisation.
+This feature allows to derive confidence intervals (and distribution) of the estimated parameters by performing the optimisation multiple times with random sampling (with replacement) of the experimental data used for optimisation.
 If this option is selected, the user should repeat the optimisation multiple times (recommended at least 100) to have a bootstrapped distribution.
 By default, each time the optimisation is run with the bootstrapping option, a different seed for the random sampling is randomly selected (seed can also be provided as user input).

 ```R
 # select bootstrapping option